Jokic and Murray both have triple-doubles, Nuggets beat Heat 109-94 for 2-1 lead | KRDO

 The Nuggets outrebounded the Heat 58-33, and took a 2-1 lead.
 Game 4 is Friday in Miami.

+“I’m just glad that we won the game,” Jokic said.
+“It was a big one for us because they won in our arena.
+We just didn’t want to go down 2-1.”

 Jimmy Butler scored 28 points for Miami, and Bam Adebayo finished with 22 points and 17 rebounds.
-Caleb Martin added 10 points for Miami.
+Caleb Martin added 10 points.

+“We’ve got to come out with more energy and effort and that’s correctable,” Butler said.
+“That’s on us as a group.”

+Jokic and Murray combined for 24 field goals; Miami had 34.
+Jokic and Murray combined for 31 rebounds; Miami had 33.
+Jokic and Murray combined for 20 assists; Miami had exactly that many.

+Somehow, some way, the Heat know they need to find an answer before Friday.

+“It’s not an easy task to do,” Butler said.
+“But if we want to win, we’re going to have to figure it out.”

 Miami has been the comeback kings of these playoffs — seven rallies in games after trailing by at least 12 points.
-The Heat were down by 14 going into the fourth, and Nuggets coach Michael Malone reminded his club of Miami’s penchant for comebacks.
+The Heat were down by 14 going into the fourth, and Malone reminded his club of Miami’s penchant for comebacks.

 “First two games, they won the fourth quarter,” Malone said.
 “Tonight, we win the fourth quarter, we win the game.”